deitch/jstree-grid/README.md

 In any case, theme autoloading is strongly discouraged in jstree v3.

+## License and Support
+jstree-grid is released under the very permissive MIT License, albeit with no warranty or guarantee.
+See the [MIT License](./LICENSE) for full details.
+Use it as you will, and use it well.

+If you need commercial support, general assistance or have any questions, please contact [info@atomicinc.com](mailto:info@atomicinc.com).

 ## Usage

 1. Include jquery (>= 1.4.2) and jstree in your page, as usual; use jstree v3 or later.